Alka-2022/Task_Manager/README.md

 ## Usage

-1. Access the web application by opening your web browser and navigating to `http://localhost:3000`.
+1. Access the web application by opening your browser and navigating to `http://localhost:3000`.

 2. Create a new task by clicking the "Add Task" button.

 3. Edit or delete tasks using the provided buttons.

-4. Mark tasks as completed or incompleted by clicking on them.
+4. Mark tasks as completed or incomplete by clicking on them.

 ## API Endpoints